johntrogan/defender-docs/defender-endpoint/api/get-assessment-software-vulnerabilities.md

 Different API calls get different types of data.
 Because the amount of data can be large, there are three ways it can be retrieved:

-1. [Export software vulnerabilities assessment **JSON response**](#1-export-software-vulnerabilities-assessment-json-response)  The API pulls all data in your organization as Json responses.
+1. [Export software vulnerabilities assessment: **JSON response**](#1-export-software-vulnerabilities-assessment-json-response)  The API pulls all data in your organization as Json responses.
 This method is best for _small organizations with less than 100-K devices_.
 The response is paginated, so you can use the \@odata.nextLink field from the response to fetch the next results.

-2. [Export software vulnerabilities assessment **via files**](#2-export-software-vulnerabilities-assessment-via-files) This API solution enables pulling larger amounts of data faster and more reliably.
+2. [Export software vulnerabilities assessment: **via files**](#2-export-software-vulnerabilities-assessment-via-files) This API solution enables pulling larger amounts of data faster and more reliably.
 Via-files is recommended for large organizations, with more than 100-K devices.
 This API pulls all data in your organization as download files.
 The response contains URLs to download all the data from Azure Storage.
 This API enables you to download all your data from Azure Storage as follows:
    - Call the API to get a list of download URLs with all your organization data.
    - Download all the files using the download URLs and process the data as you like.

-3. [Delta export software vulnerabilities assessment **JSON response**](#3-delta-export-software-vulnerabilities-assessment-json-response)  Returns a table with an entry for every unique combination of: DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, CveId, and EventTimestamp.
+3. [Delta export software vulnerabilities assessment: **JSON response**](#3-delta-export-software-vulnerabilities-assessment-json-response)  Returns a table with an entry for every unique combination of: DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, CveId, and EventTimestamp.
 The API pulls data in your organization as Json responses.
 The response is paginated, so you can use the @odata.nextLink field from the response to fetch the next results.

    The full "software vulnerabilities assessment (JSON response)" is used to obtain an entire snapshot of the software vulnerabilities assessment of your organization by device.
 However, the delta export API call is used to fetch only the changes that happened between a selected date and the current date (the "delta" API call).
 Instead of getting a full export with a large amount of data every time, you only get specific information on new, fixed, and updated vulnerabilities.
 Delta export JSON response API call can also be used to calculate different KPIs such as "how many vulnerabilities were fixed?" or "how many new vulnerabilities were added to my organization?"